matthewhuyijun/HSC-Extension-Maths-Equation-Typer/README.md

 ## 📝 Platform Compatibility

 ### ✅ **Notion** - Perfect Match

-• LaTeX and MathML work excellently in Notion
+• LaTeX work excellently in Notion

 • Clean, professional rendering

 • No compatibility issues

 ### ⚠️ **Microsoft Word** - Use Native Equation Editor Instead
 **Important:** While LaTeX can be used in Word, it's **not recommended** for:

 • **Vectors** (complex arrow notation)

 • **Complex numbers** (imaginary unit notation)
-• **Advanced mathematical expressions**

 **Why LaTeX struggles in Word:**
 • I've tested multiple approaches: Unicode with regex, AST parsing, and MathML conversion

 • All methods failed to render complex mathematical notation properly in Word

 • Word's native equation editor handles these cases much better

 **Recommendation:** Use Word's **native equation editor** (Insert → Equation) for complex math in Word documents.